FedeDat/SuPERCO2/outreach/README.md

   - 🇮🇹 _IT_sound-of-science_2018_, given to a general public within a seminar series hosted at VITRIOL pub in Fossano, Italy (2018, in **Italian**).
 ## Educational games
 Details of the games are provided within the file [educational-games](https://github.com/FedeDat/SuPERCO2/tree/main/outreach/games/educational-games.pdf).
-1. Disappearing tracks                                  (7-12 years old, page 2)
+1. Disappearing tracks                                  (page 2)
+  - Target: 7-12 years old.
+  - Objective: To engage the audience with ink which disappears.
-2. Sparkling water                                      (7-12 years old, page 3)
+3. Sparkling water                                      (page 3)
+  - Target: 7-12 years old.
+  - Objective: To make the audience familiar with solution of gas and water and the role of carbon dioxide.
-3. Food starch	                                         (7-12 years old, page 4)
+4. Food starch	                                         (page 4)
+  - Target: 7-12 years old.
+  - Objective: To detect the presence of starch in different foods.
-4. Iron in breakfast cereals                            (7-12 years old, page 5)
+5. Iron in breakfast cereals                            (page 5)
+  - Target: 7-12 years old.
+  - Objective: To extract iron from enriched cereals.
-5. Inflate a balloon chemically!
-(7-14 years old, page 6)
+6. Inflate a balloon chemically!                        (page 6)
+  - Target: 7-14 years old.
+  - Objective: To inflate a balloon through a chemical reaction.
-6. Non-Newtonian fluids                                 (7-12 years old, page 7)
+7. Non-Newtonian fluids                                 (page 7)
+  - Target: 7-14 years old.
+  - Objective: To understand the difference between a fluid, a solid, and a non-Newtonian fluid.
-7. Distinguishing a hard-boiled egg from a fresh one    (7-14 years old, page 8)
+8. Distinguishing a hard-boiled egg from a fresh one    (page 8)
+  - Target: 7-14 years old.
+  - Objective: To understand the different intertia between solids (hard-boiled eggs) and liquids (fresh eggs).
-8. The fiery water!
-(7-14 years old, page 9)
+9. The fiery water!                                     (page 9)
+  - Target: 7-14 years old.
+  - Objective: To understand why flames are estinguished with water.
-9. Vegetable dyes and pH with cabbage!
-(10-16 years old, page 10)
+10. Vegetable dyes and pH with cabbage!                  (page 10)
-10. On the hunt for carbon dioxide!
-(14-18 years old, page 11)
+  - Target: 10-16 years old.
+  - Objective: To make the audience familiar with the concept of pH.
+11. Carbon dioxide hunters!                              (page 11)
+  - Target: 14-18 years old.
+  - Objective: To make the audience familiar with electrochemical CO<sub>2</sub> reduction.
 ## Podcast
 - 🇪🇸 Ones de ciència.
 Chapter 27.
 Sustainable Chemistry.
 Guest: Federico Dattila, available [here](https://www.radiocambrils.cat/podcasts/ones-de-ciencia/radiocambrils_podcast_1930/) or in the dedicated section.
 ## Videos